 Jiuzhaigou Park is a mystical ecological wonderland in central China.
 The beautiful mountain valley is situated on the edge of the Tibetan Plateau in northern Sichuan Province.
 As a result, the villages located in the valley are of Tibetan origin.
 Therefore, when you are finished touring the lakes and waterfalls in the valley, relax with a hot cup of wholesome yak butter tea in the village.

 Before I had arrived in China I actually had not heard of the Jiuzhaigou Park.
 However, while I was in Xian visiting my friend she recommended that I go there.
 She had been there previously and said how to get to Jiuzhaigou was to visit Chengdu first.
-Therefore, I want to Chengdu first and stayed for a week to see the sights.
-Then I arrived at Jiuzhaigou airport and stayed for 3 days and 2 nights in the Jiuzhai valley.
+Therefore, I want to Chengdu first and stayed for a week to see the Leshan Giant Buddha and the China Pandas.
+Then I traveled to Jiuzhaigou airport and stayed for 3 days and 2 nights in the Jiuzhai valley.
 As a result, I spent 2 full days exploring the ecological wonders the park has to offer.

 The Jiuzhaigou Park Public Transport